LassoSoft/LassoGuide/lasso_guide_source/getstart/beginners/whatis.rst

 Internet Explorer) takes a document and displays.
 When you request a web page, your computer goes out to the Internet and requests a document to be read.
-These documents are typically made with a specific set of descriptive wrappers, called "HTML", which define what and where things should be placed on the page.
+These documents are typically made with a specific set of descriptive wrappers, called "HTML", which define what and where elements should be placed on the page.

 Body Tag